Gloomy summer looms as pandemic cancels US festivals, trips

 “You’ve gotta start somewhere, is the way I look at it,” said Keith Carter, the restaurant’s general manager.
 “You’ve gotta start getting the business back and start getting the economy headed back in the right direction.”

-Cities and towns across the country also are sorting out what the pandemic will mean for municipal pools, beaches and summer caps.
+Cities and towns across the country also are sorting out what the pandemic will mean for municipal pools, beaches and summer camps.

 Can the virus be spread in chlorinated pools?
 Will day-campers have to remain 6 feet apart while playing?
 New Haven, Connecticut, Mayor Justin Elicker said he and his staff are working on getting answers — but it’s not easy.